Training

 Hybrid Training Program

-The Center for Art Collection Ethics (ACE) at the University of Denver (DU) is pleased to announce a hybrid training program on the fundamentals of Nazi-era art provenance research, June 24-28, 2024.
-In its third iteration since 2021, our program is geared toward graduate students and emerging museum and art market professionals.
+The Center for Art Collection Ethics (ACE) at the University of Denver (DU) is pleased to announce a hybrid training program: Provenance Research Today: Issues, Resources and Networks.
+The program will run June 23-27, 2025.
+In its fourth iteration since 2021, our program is geared toward graduate students and emerging museum and art market professionals.
 We will offer an on-campus postgraduate certificate of completion to twenty students through an application process.
 In addition, anyone may register to attend select sessions virtually.
 Session recordings are available for one year.

 • Program Summary